Alfeios: The question of the source

-Flow in the intermittent streams is guided by two tilts of the valley floor: a drop from N to S draining the Mainalo Mountains and a drop from E to W drainig Taygetus.
-The generally preferred candidate for the title of upper Alfeios drops through the 400 m elevation line at 37.3763095°N 22.1481159°E as it crosses under Rt.
+Flow in the intermittent streams is guided by two tilts of the valley floor: a drop from N to S draining the Mainalo Mountains and a drop from E to W draining Taygetus.
+The generally preferred candidate for the title of upper Alpheios drops through the 400 m elevation line at 37.3763095°N 22.1481159°E as it crosses under Rt.
 7 and turns to the SW to enter the morass about 1 km away.
 From the road the river appears as a deep V-shaped ditch lined densely with trees over which a plank walkway has been placed.

 Above the 400 m line the stream drops in a long flow across the base of the Mainalo Mountains from the valley leading up to Tripoli on the high plateau.
 It generally follows the direction of Rt.
 E65, the lowland version of Rt.
 7, which winds through the mountains.
 They all start from the same place, Kato Asea.
 The stream is visible there from the Agorianis-Koronias Road at 37.399260°N 22.284982°E. It is still a deep, thicketed ditch cutting through the farmland.
 The elevation is 652 m.
 The drop from there to 400 is innocuous for the 12.52 km straight-line distance, approximating the stream fairly well.
 Over that distance various tributary ditches descend from the mountains, which should not be confused with the main stream.

 The 13.52 km to kato Asea does much to fill the gap between the morass and the legacy distances, but there is a further fiction involved.
 The main village, Asea or ano Asea ("upper Asea" as opposed to "lower Asea") is located at 840 m, 2.64 km up on a severely dendritic ridge from which there is no clear connection to the stream below.
 In ancient times it must have had its own springs, or it could not have survived, but the streams coming from the mountain are more of a tributary nature.
 The stream below comes from further up the valley.